Rick Riordan Presents: Storm Runner and Shadow Bruja series

 The Storm Runner series is written by J. C. Cervantes and centers around Aztec and Mayan mythology.
 It follows Zane Obispo, a young boy who walks with a cane because of a debilitating limp.
 Zane discovers through Brooks, a new acquaintance, that he is the child of Hurakan, a Mayan god.
 The trilogy began with the second book in the whole imprint, The Storm Runner, which was released on September 18, 2018.
 The second book, entitled The Fire Keeper was released on September 3, 2019, and a third and final installment in the trilogy, The Shadow Crosser, was published on September 1, 2020.

-The series will be followed by a sequel duology, also written by Cervantes, called the Shadow Bruja series.
-The duology will consist of two novels, both of which focus on Ren Santiago, a character introduced in The Fire Keeper.
-The first book in the duology will be The Lords of Night and was released on October 4, 2022.
+The series was followed by a sequel duology, also written by Cervantes, called the Shadow Bruja series.
+The duology consists of two novels, both of which focus on Ren Santiago, a character introduced in The Fire Keeper.
+The first book in the duology is The Lords of Night and was released on October 4, 2022.
+The second book, titled Dawn of the Jaguar, was released on October 10, 2023.

 Thousand Worlds series

 The Thousand Worlds series is written by Yoon Ha Lee and is a mix of science fiction and Korean mythology.
 The series follows Kim Min, a fox spirit on the planet Jinju whose brother, Jun, was a space cadet.
 When Jun disappears, Min sneaks away to find him.
 The first book in the series and the third in the imprint overall, Dragon Pearl, was released on January 15, 2019.
 Tiger Honor, the second book in the series, was initially announced on Lee's website, with more information included on a ReadRiordan article published on May 19, 2021.
 On May 21, ReadRiordan released an article with the cover and title.
-In addition, the second book, though existing within the same continuity of Dragon Pearl, focuses on a different character than Min.
+In addition, the second book, though existing within the same continuity of Dragon Pearl, focuses on a new main character, Juhwang Sebin, a tiger spirit belonging to the Juhwang clan who is hoping to become a space cadet to follow in the footsteps of their uncle Hwan, though Kim Min also returns as a secondary character.
 Tiger Honor was released on January 4, 2022.
+Fox Snare, the third and final book in the series, was released on October 17, 2023, and is the first book in the series to be told from alternating perspectives.

 Speaking to the large "departure" in the genre difference in Dragon Pearl as opposed to the other series in the imprints, Lee said he drew on sources such as Folk Tales from Korea by Zong In-Sob, Hong-Key Yoon's The Culture of Fengshui in Korea, and Religions of Korea in Practice by Robert Buswell Jr. for inspiration.
-The third book is currently being worked on.